TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Introduction

 Approaches to fitting limb-darkening coefficients (LDCs) vary, with some researchers fixing values before retrieval and some instead fitting them as free parameters as part of retrieval. \citet{LDC_fitting_in_exoplanets} discuss this and conclude that it is best to freely-fit LDCs as fixing them can lead to biases of up to $3$~per~cent in measurements of $R_p/R_\star$, which can have significant effects on retrieved spectra. \citet{WASP-127b_NaK&Li} demonstrated that by using information about the host star, namely temperature, mass (or surface gravity), and metallicity, it is possible to improve the fitting of LDCs and consequently the fitting of transit light curves in general.
 Whilst fitting LDCs as free parameters is common practise, it is clear that LDCs depend on observation wavelength and on the properties of the host star and therefore it is worth trying to develop tools that can exploit this additional information.

 In this paper, we present \tranf{}, an open-source Python 3 package for robust multi-wavelength, multi-epoch fitting of transiting exoplanet light curves obtained from one or more telescopes. \tranf{} has been developed in response to the fast-growing numbers of available transmission spectroscopy targets, as part of \textit{the Spectroscopy and Photometry of Exoplanetary Atmospheres Research Network} (SPEARNET), a survey that is employing automated transmission spectroscopy target selection for follow-up by a globally dispersed and heterogeneous telescope network \citep{morgan2019metric}.
 In Section \ref{sec:implementation}, we discuss the implementation of \tranf{}, including the approach to limb-darkening, simultaneous detrending, and its handling of large multi-epoch, multi-wavelength datasets.
-In Section \ref{sec:application} we demonstrate the application of \tranf{} to three different situations.
-We illustrate the use of \tranf{} on multi-telescope, multi wavelength, multi-epoch observations of WASP-127b obtained by SPEARNET.
-We then look at two examples of the use of multi-epoch \textit{TESS} data, producing improved ephemerides for WASP-91~b and conducting a sensitive investigation into the presence of contested TTV signatures from WASP-126~b.
+In Section \ref{sec:application} we demonstrate the application of \tranf{} to five different situations.
+We illustrate the use of \tranf{} on multi-telescope, multi wavelength, multi-epoch observations of WASP-127~b obtained by SPEARNET.
+We then look at two examples of the use of multi-epoch \emph{TESS} data, producing improved ephemeris for WASP-91~b and conducting a sensitive investigation into the presence of contested TTV signatures from WASP-126~b.
+Finally, we demonstrate how \tranf{} can be used to fit complex systematics through analysis of \emph{HST} observations of WASP-43~b, and the capability of \tranf{} to fit \emph{JWST} NIRISS and \emph{HST} WFC3 observations of WASP-96~b.
 We offer our conclusions in Section \ref{sec:conclusions}.